ZecHub/zechub/site/Using_Zcash/Transactions.md

 # Transactions

 ZEC is a widely-used digital asset for payments, offering strong privacy features that make it suitable for various transactions like paying friends, making purchases, or donating.
-To maximize privacy and security, it’s essential to understand how different types of transactions work within Zcash.
+To maximize privacy and security, it is essential to understand how different types of transactions work within Zcash.

 ## Shielded Transactions